Physical Energy (sculpture)

 Physical Energy is a bronze equestrian statue by the English artist George Frederic Watts.
 Watts was principally a painter, but also worked on sculptures from the 1870s.
 Physical Energy was first cast in 1902, two years before his death, and was intended to be Watts's memorial to "unknown worth".
 Watts said it was a symbol of "that restless physical impulse to seek the still unachieved in the domain of material things".
-The original plaster maquette is at the Watts Gallery, and there are four full-size bronze casts: one in London, one in Cape Town, one in Harare and one soon to be sited at Watts Gallery - Artists' Village in Compton, Surrey.
+The original plaster model is at Watts Gallery in Compton, Surrey, and there are four full-size bronze casts: one in London, one in Cape Town, one in Harare and one sited at Watts Gallery.
 Other smaller bronze casts were also made after Watts's death.

 Background

 The sculpture is based on Watts's earlier colossal bronze equestrian statue of Hugh Lupus, 1st Earl of Chester, commissioned in 1870 by his namesake Hugh Lupus Grosvenor, later 1st Duke of Westminster.
 The earlier work was completed in 1883-1884 and displayed at Eaton Hall, Cheshire.
 That statue was itself based on equestrian elements of the Elgin Marbles.

 Watts started work on Physical Energy in the early 1880s.
 The original 3.5 ton gesso grosso model (made of plaster mixed with glue size and hemp or tow) is at the Watts Gallery at Compton near Guildford.
 He was assisted by George Thompson and Louis Deuchars.
 The sculpture depicts a nude male figure on a rearing horse, set on a rectangular wedge-shaped base; the man's left hand holds the reins, while he shades his eyes from the sun with the right as he looks to the left.
 In the artist's own words, it is "a symbol of that restless physical impulse to seek the still unachieved in the domain of material things".

 Physical Energy was the culmination of Watts's ambition in the field of public sculpture, embodying the artist's belief that access to great art would bring immense benefits to the country at large, Watts conceived Physical Energy as an allegory of human vitality and humanity’s ceaseless struggle for betterment.

 Watts was reluctant to finalise and cast the work, despite encouragement from Millais to have it cast as early as 1886.
 Watts continued to modify the gesso model.
 It wasn’t until 1902 that the model was first cast in bronze.